eraybasar/pesdk-docs/_guides/html5/v4/introduction/configuration.md

     * `controlsOrder` Array - The order in which the controls are displayed.
 Available are `library`, `transform`, `filter`, `adjustments`, `focus`, `text`, `textdesign`, `sticker`, `brush`, `frame` and `overlay`.
 Can be grouped in arrays which will be displayed with separators.
     * `operationsOrder` Array - The order in which operations are added to the stack.
 Changing this may have a negative impact on performance.
     * `controlsOptions` Object - Objects passed to the controls.
 See [the documentation](https://docs.photoeditorsdk.com/apidocs/html5/v4/PhotoEditorSDK.UI.DesktopUI.Controls.html) for available controls and their options.
+    * `snappingOptions` Object - Options that control the snapping behaviour of sprites.
+      * `position` Object - Options that control the positional snapping of sprites
+        * `threshold` Number - At which threshold should sprites snap to the canvas snapping guides? (value in pixels).
+Defaults to 20
+        * `padding` Object - Defines the inset between the canvas frame and the corresponding snapping guides.
+The values are specified relative to the smaller side of the image.
+Setting `left`, `right`, `top` and `bottom` to 0 allows sprites to snap to the edges of the canvas.
+          * `left` Number - Defaults to 0.1
+          * `right` Number - Defaults to 0.1
+          * `top` Number - Defaults to 0.1
+          * `bottom` Number - Defaults to 0.1
+      * `rotation` Object - Options that control the rotational snapping of sprites
+        * `angles` Array - Angles to snap to while rotating a sprite.
+Defaults to `[0, 45, 90, 135, 180, 225, 270, 315]`
+        * `threshold` Number - At which threshold should the sprites snap to the next rotation snap point (value in pixels)

     * `export` Object
       * `format` String - The mime type of the exported image.
 Defaults to `image/png`.
 Available formats vary by browser.